 3. Yoga Balls

 I’m going to be very transparent with you.
+I am paid a small fee from Amazon for sharing these awesome resources with you!
 The yoga balls (The kid size works great for up to 2nd great.
 For 3rd and up, go for the junior option) are my least favorite option because they take the most work to manage.
 While we set classroom norms when it came to our flexible seating options, the friends who choose yoga balls need to be redirected more, from my experience.
 However, my kids love them.
 I’d go with the “feet” option and train your kids to sit with the feet facing outwards, when sitting on the ball.
 When they get up, make sure the feet are on the ground!
 Also, keep like seating together.
 Don’t mix the yoga balls with the traditional desks, etc.

 4. Lower desks without spending money